15

 ASEMIC ART

-NOTES about DOODLING
+NOTES from DOODLING

 …is associated with marks—drawings perhaps—made with a minimum of conscious attention.
 It can have positive effects on memory, be anxiolytic, (Wikipedia on Doodling), and may provide clues about non-conscious processing of information.
 My own favorite doodles emerged during boring lectures (high school and college) or seminar presentations (by faculty colleagues or their guests).
 Something I liked about them is that they often incorporated technical notes from the lecture.